 Adaptability and maintenance: One thing is quite certain, you will need to adapt your access management solution to meet your current and ever changing needs.
 Look for a solution that is easy to configure and a vendor that is focused on the access management space to future proof your investment.

-WHAT PAM OPTIONS ARE OUT THERE?
+WHAT PRIVILEGED ACCESS MANAGEMENT (PAM) OPTIONS ARE OUT THERE?

 Organizations struggling to achieve effective protection of privileged and root accounts often evaluate three different alternatives: